-If you need to make the shredded chicken, season chicken tenderloins or breasts with salt, pepper and garlic powder.
-Place on a baking sheet with a rack on top and spray with oil or nonstick spray.
-Bake the chicken at 400°F for 20-25 minutes or until they chicken reaches an internal temperature of 165°F at the thickest part of the chicken.
+If you don't have a rotisserie chicken and need to make shredded chicken, season chicken tenderloins or chicken breasts with salt, pepper and garlic powder.
+Place on a baking sheet with a rack on top and coat with oil or nonstick spray.
+Bake the chicken at 400°F for 20-25 minutes or until the chicken reaches an internal temperature of 165°F at the thickest part of the chicken.

 You can either slice the chicken up or shred.
 Pro tip: use a stand mixer fitted with the paddle attachment to shred your chicken with ease!